 Trouble at Home

 Decisions about custody and parenting time after a separation or divorce are never simple.
-Family violence of any kind makes the process all the more complex — and the victim is not always the beneficiary.
+Family violence of any kind makes the process all the more complex — and the victim is not always protected.

 The Enduring Impact on Children

 Numerous studies have found that domestic abuse can have far-reaching physical and psychological consequences for children.
 The CDC recognizes that experiencing abuse and witnessing family violence are “adverse childhood experiences,” or ACEs.
 Traumatic events that occur during adolescence, ACEs are associated with chronic health problems in adulthood, including mental-health troubles and chemical dependency.
 ACEs can also hinder children from reaching their full adult potential by limiting academic and employment opportunities.

 Family courts are uniquely situated to screen cases for domestic abuse and, when necessary, impose safeguards to protect children, including restricting a perpetrator’s parenting time or requiring that it occur in a supervised setting.
 But when courts fall short and fail to intervene or adequately respond to domestic-abuse concerns, the consequences for children can be dire.

 The Center for Judicial Excellence tracks family-law matters that end in the homicide of a child.
 From 2008 to 2021, the group reports, 819 children in the United States were murdered by a parent, stepparent, or other caregiver.
 Of these tracked cases, 72% involved a father and child; 16% involved a mother and child.

 Defining Domestic Abuse

 Also referred to as “intimate partner violence” or “domestic violence,” domestic abuse is violence that occurs between partners or household members.
 It can take many forms, and it’s often nuanced.
 Some examples: